Software Project Management, Requirements, and Analysis (formerly known as "Software Requirements: Specification & Analysis") (SE463)

 3. Domain Assumptions, Exceptions, Variations for Your System

-If you believe that a different order of these deliverables makes sense for your project, please approach your TA and the prof to discuss a different ordering, and we will make that ordering the order of the deliverable for your project.
+If you believe that a different order of these deliverables makes sense for your project, please approach your TA and the professor to discuss a different ordering, and we will make that ordering the order of the deliverables for your project.
 Generally, you should try to do the deliverables in order of increasing amounts of information needed from other artifacts.
 The artifact that needs the least information from the others should be done first, and the artifact that needs the most information from the others should be done last.

 Example Solutions to Early Deliverables